 4. Coaching: Winner = Noom

-It’s around this real human dietician that Noom has built its entire concept, and from all the competing services we can find, it does look like they were the first to implement such a link from your app to a real human being.
+It’s around this real human dietician that Noom has built its entire concept, and from all the list of competing services we can find, it does look like they were the first to implement such a link from the app to a real human being.

 While the original Weight Watchers program was based on meeting up in person with other dieters, the app now allows you to connect with a personal dietician as well.